valentyn-arkho/valentyn-arkho/README.md

 I am a motivated and versatile person, always eager to take on new challenges.
 On the current project I perform the duties of a Technical Lead.
 With a positive attitude and a growth mindset, I am ready to make a meaningful contribution and show great results 📈.

-Live & work in the United States 🇺🇸.

 <h3 align="left">Professional Portfolio</h3>

 🌐 Website URI - [www.archo.pro](https://www.archo.pro/).